trinodb/trino-python-client/README.md

 # Development

 Start by forking the repository and then modify the code in your fork.
-Please refer to `CONTRIBUTING.md` before submitting your contributions.

 Clone the repository and go inside the code directory.
 Then you can get the version with `python setup.py --version`.